How to Write an Effective Resume in 2024

 Conclusion

 Writing an effective resume requires time, attention to detail, and strategic thinking.
-Remember that your resume is a marketing document designed to secure interviews, not to tell your complete career story.
+And remember—your resume is a marketing document designed to secure interviews, not to tell your complete career story.
 Focus on the most relevant and impressive aspects of your background, and always tailor your approach to the specific opportunity.